Employer Services - How Can We Help You?

 |Arts & Communications||Marketing|

 Students on our campus are always looking for jobs, both part-time and full-time work while they attend school, and professional positions once they graduate.
 That is why we would like to give you the opportunity to schedule an appointment with us to come to our campus and set up a table to recruit students.
 On-campus recruitments begin in September and run through December 1.
 Spring Semester recruiting dates begin in January and run through May.
 Recruiting is available at the Middletown campus and at the Newburgh campus.
-The area in Middletown to recruit job seekers is the Cafeteria Lobby of the Shepard Student Center, and in Newburgh you'll be in the lobby area of the Kaplan Hall Building.
 Recruitments are scheduled 10:00 a.m. to 2:00 p.m.
 We provide you with a 6 foot uncovered table and two chairs.
 Please bring company information, applications, and vacancy descriptions with you.
 It is helpful if you bring a tabletop display as it draws the students' attention.

 We suggest you schedule your visit at least two weeks in advance.
 If you let us know what majors you will be recruiting, we will make sure to notify the corresponding departments and their students.
-To make arrangements for a table, please call our office at (845) 341-4444.
+To make arrangements for a table, please call our office at (845) 341-4444 or email us at firstname.lastname@example.org.

 The Office of Career and Internship Services sponsors a job fair each spring.
-Our upcoming fair will be held on April 16, 2015, from 1:00 to 5:00pm, Middletown Campus, Physical Education Building.
+Our upcoming fair will be held during the month April 2017, from 1:00 to 5:00pm, Middletown Campus, Physical Education Building.
 This is a great opportunity for community professionals (with at least 25 employees) to meet with students, alumni, and community members.
 Each employer has a booth and is encouraged to bring as much information about their organization as possible.
-For more information on the 2015 Job Fair, please contact The Office of Career and Internship Services at (845)-341-4444 or firstname.lastname@example.org.
+For more information on the 2017 Job Fair, please contact The Office of Career and Internship Services at (845)-341-4444 or email@example.com.

 There is a fee for participation in the Job Fair.